andrewluetgers/ngTest/README.md

 ## Defining tests
 ngTest(spec, debug) takes an object that defines a series of Jasmine tests, and an optional debug boolean.

-To define the initial 'describe' function provide a string key for the description the value can be a traditional describe function.
+To define the initial 'describe' function provide a string key for the description.
+The value can be a traditional describe function.

 	ngTest({
 		"This is my describe block": function() {